ngmibach/flink_kafka_postgress_infra/README.md

 bash full_up.sh
 ```

+Then wait for 5-10 mins for everything to set up.

 ## 2. Setting Up Flink Kubernetes Operator

 The Flink Kubernetes Operator requires images from the Bosch Artifactory.
 Follow these steps: